cpaulWP/DeviceDocumentation/content/dash-manual-pdf.md

 ## 1. Introduction

-The Dash spectrrometer software is designed to provide
+The Dash software is designed to control the Wasatch Photonics series of spectrometers and provides a user interface to support typical operations necessary for spectroscopic data collection and analysis.

 ### System Requirements
 - **Operating Systems:** Windows 10, 8, and 7